 It is the land of milk and honey, home to major world religions and where the politics are just as divisive as your views on hummus.
 Yet Israel is also home to Tel Aviv, the de facto gay capital of the Middle East, the diamond capital of the world and home to a tech industry to rival that of Silicon Valley’s.
 If you’re Jewish and making aliyah under the Law of Return, you’re entitled to an array of benefits and access to support systems when you relocate to Israel, so make sure you know what you’re entitled to.
 If not, fear not, there’s still plenty on offer to take advantage of.
 Besides, Tel Aviv is an international, cosmopolitan city, and most people speak English.
 So, you're moving to Tel Aviv?
 Here at Plum Guide We’ve done a round-up of everything you need to know in order to become a native Tel Avivi.

-Israelis are not known for their promptness.
+When it comes to moving to Tel Aviv, one thing you should know from the get-go is that Israelis are not known for their promptness.
 Think of it more like a relaxed, Mediterranean culture.
 If a friend or colleague asks you for a drink at 7pm, don’t be surprised if they show up at 7.15pm.
 While you can expect doctors and dentists to be running slightly late for their appointments (unless you’re seeing them at private clinics), business meetings do tend to run like clockwork, with working hours often beginning as early as 7.30am - especially for those working with US markets.

-Last, but definitely not least, finding somewhere to live.
+Next up in our guide to moving to Tel Aviv is finding somewhere to live.
 Many international companies which regularly employ ex-pats often own their own apartments for employees - in which case, you’re sorted.
 If not, serviced apartments or long-term rentals provide a great alternative.
 Why not take a look at Plum Guide's homes in Tel Aviv?
 We’ve personally vetted the best accomodation the city has to offer, so all the work is done for you.
 If you’re looking to buy a property, ex-pats do qualify for a mortgage, based on an assessment of your current income.
 But be aware that legislation dictates the maximum mortgage you can apply for, with mortgage banks assessing each individual case.

 Israel is the only Jewish nation in the world.
 So when you’re relocating to Tel Aviv, be aware that religiously observant Jews will not pick up the phone on the Sabbath (Shabbat), which runs from Friday evening until Saturday evening, or during Jewish festivals and high holy days.
 If you’re using public transport, be aware that there are hardly any services running on Shabbat - apart from the newly instated bus routes - so you may need to plan your journeys in advance so you don’t get stuck.
 Bear in mind that you can always flag down a public taxi, known as a sherut, over Shabbat, but the fare could increase by a few shekels.